 - water fountain

-We have since carried out feasibility work on the proposed improvements, including technical surveys, and assessments of materials and ongoing maintenance considerations.
-Following this work, in summer 2020, a revised proposal was presented to the funder’s (the Greater London Authority (GLA)) Design Review Panel.
-The panel fed back that the design should be enhanced to respond to the challenges posed by the pandemic, and some of the specific priorities raised by the community in terms of addressing vehicle dominance and improving pedestrian experience.
+We have completed feasibility work on the proposed improvements, including technical surveys and assessments of materials and ongoing maintenance considerations.
+We then presented a revised proposal to the funder's (the Greater London Authority's) Design Review Panel, which recommended that the design be enhanced to respond to the challenges posed by the pandemic and some of the community's specific priorities, such as addressing vehicle dominance and improving pedestrian experience.

 During the community co-design, several proposals were raised by the community to tackle traffic issues on the street:

 - Restricting/reducing parking